ADVANTICS/examples/charge-controllers/README.md

 ## Software Setup

-The test system used in this guide runs Python 3.12 on Ubuntu 24.04 with PEAK USB CAN Adapter.
+The test system used in this guide runs Python on Linux.
 The required pip packages of each module is listed in the `requirements.txt` in the same directory.

+Unfortunately there is no Windows support due to technical constraints between Windows and CAN interface.
+Running the examples on a Linux virtual machine on Windows is the proposed solution for now.

 Install the needed `apt` packages, clone this repository, create a virtual environment and install the requirements:
 ```shell